youngb10/advanced_computer_systems/project2/README.md

 <!-- STRUCTURE -->
 ## Structure

-The overall structure of the program entails one thread reading data from the input file, allocating space in memory for the compression, receiving compressed blocks, and writing the compressed blocks to the output, while a number of other threads implements the ZSTD compression.
-The number of threads is user configurable, with a minimum of two.
-The 'silesia.txt' file is used for compression.
+The overall structure of the program entails the main thread splitting the file to be compressed into several smaller files, dispatching one thread to each file to compress, and reassembling the compressed files in the correct order to obtain a compressed version of the original file.

-The program starts by reading data in from the file to be compressed.
-The number of total blocks that need to be compressed is determined using the size of this file.
-The program takes input from the user on how many threads should be created.
-Using these values, other critical information is calculated such as the number of blocks each thread will handle, the size of the last block, and the thread which will handle the last block.
+The program starts by reading the data from the inputs file, such as the number of worker threads and the size of the compression buffer, then using that data to split the file that will be compressed into several smaller files.
+The number of smaller files that are created is the same as the total number of threads.
+Each thread will compress one of these smaller files.

-The threads that will be used for compression are then created.
-Because a thread can typically only read in one argument, a new struct must be created to hold all of the required information for each thread.
-This information includes the thread id, the memory locations of the input and output, and other values previously calculated.
-All of the threads that do the compression are forked at the same time, while the original thread is used for controls and gathering the output blocks.
+Before compression, the main thread decides how many bytes each of the worker threads will handle.
+A struct is used to deliver the necessary data to the threads when they are created, and each of the threads is given an equal part of the original file.
+Each thread then works through the compression in parallel.

-In the compression function which each compression thread executes, the data is first retrieved from the struct.
-The data from the struct is used to determine which threads do which blocks from the input, and the ZSTD_compress functions are run.
-Once the compression is finished, a global array is updated which allows the main thread to see the progress.
-Each thread is responsible for independent elements, so no threads write over each other.
+Each smaller file that is being compressed is split into blocks that are the size of the compression buffer.
+The threads compress each block and continuously update their output file.
+Each thread has its own output file which will be the compressed version of each thread's input file.
+The main thread then reassembles these output files from each worker thread to a compressed version of the original file.

-Back in the original thread, a while loop is constructed so that the thread will only continue and write to the output when the next compressed block is ready.
-This process repeats for as many blocks as there are, receiving the length of each compressed block from the global array.
-After the main thread writes all of the blocks to the output file, both the input and output files are closed, and the program ends.
+The compressed file is output, and all used memory is released.
+The program ends by outputting statistics of the compression including the time taken, the total size of the compressed file, and the compression ratio (which is the input size over the output size).

 <p align="right">(<a href="#top">back to top</a>)</p>